romana/romana.github.io/roadmap/roadmap.md

 permalink: /roadmap/
 ---

+See the Romana GitHub Wiki page for the most up to date details on the [Roadmap]( https://github.com/romana/romana/wiki/Roadmap).
+Highlights of the current and upcoming release are included below.

 #### Release v0.6: Basic Cloud Native Networks

 Release v0.6 is a re-implementation of the initial Proof of Concept (PoC) prototype that was demonstrated earlier this year, but built with the new [microservices architecture](/how/romana_arch/).